Why moderating drinking is always a bad idea

 The clown always hated you, always wanted you dead but now he is really pissed.
 Now you are going to make him work harder and he’s going to make you pay for that!

 No longer will you believe the lie that drinking at your current rate is harmless fun.

 Those heady days are now in the past, and so the Clown must negotiate a deal with you.
-His very life depends on it, for a cessation of drinking will lock him in a small, dark prison cell for eternity.
+His very life depends on it.
+A cessation of drinking will lock him in a small, dark prison cell for eternity.

-Perhaps neither party in the negotiation will get exactly what they wanted but hopefully they will be able to agree upon a happy compromise.
+Perhaps neither party in the negotiation will get exactly what they wanted but hopefully, they will be able to agree on a happy compromise.